-Learn more in this video about what makes organized records management important, including details like the various direct and indirect impacts of poor records management as well as some of the most common problems with records management programs and how to solve them.
+Learn more in this video about what makes organized records management important, including details like the various direct and indirect symptoms of poor records management as well as some of the most common problems with records management programs and how to solve them.

-What Makes Organized Records Management Important
+What Makes Organized Records Management Important?

-Therefore, it is essential that you know the warning signs to look for.
+Therefore, it is essential that you know the symptoms of poor records management to look for.

 The Consequences of Poor Records Management

-- Lower Productivity
+• Lower Productivity

 When information isn’t organized and well managed, valuable time is wasted in trying to both track down needed documents as well as refile them.